Huu-Chau/Weather-Report/README.md

 Hi, my name is Nguyen Huu Chau.

-And this project is the home assignment for applying as an **Intern Frontend Developer**.
+And this is my side project called [Weather Report]

 ## Tech Stack: